The components of a Simulink® model that contain Variants are activated or deactivated based on the variant choice that

 Using enumerated types simplifies the generated code because it contains the names of the values rather than integers.

-By default, the Variant Condition Legend displays the variant condition annotation and the variant condition during simulation.
+By default, the Variant Condition Legend displays the variant condition annotation, the variant condition during simulation, and the source of the variant condition variables.
 To view the variant condition in the generated code, select the Show generated code conditions option in the Variant Condition Legend window.

 In the Variant Condition Legend, the variant conditions on the blocks are